 How do you calculate return on capital employed (ROCE)?

-- First, get the EBIT.
-Take the net income and add back tax provisions and interests expense (both in the income statement), or you can directly take the operating income as well.
+First, get the EBIT.
+Take the net income and add back tax provisions and interest expense (both in the income statement), or you can directly take the operating income.

 What are the differences between ROE and ROCE?